 Jennifer’s interests include writing, theater, and travel.
 Fun fact: she lost on Jeopardy in 2003.

 Katie Eber is a huge nerd, a poet, and an educator.
-She’s currently the Assistant Director for Programming Engagement at PBS, having joined the mothership after six years at Connecticut Public.
+She’s formerly the Assistant Director for Programming Engagement at PBS, having joined the mothership after six years at Connecticut Public.
 Katie holds an MFA in Creative Writing from Fairfield University and a BA in English from Roanoke College.
-She’s the outgoing Poet Laureate of Wallingford and is currently working toward a Masters in Educational Technology.
+She served as the second Poet Laureate of Wallingford and is currently working toward a Masters in Educational Technology.
 A media literacy advocate, Katie’s worked with students, teachers, librarians, media creators, and other educators to emphasize the need for strong media lit education at every age.

 She is also a die hard Liverpool FC and Hartford Athletic fan, and is very, VERY happy that soccer is back on TV.

 Melissa is a teacher librarian in West Hartford, CT.
 She earned her B.A. in elementary education from St. Cloud State University, an M.A. in elementary education from Northern Arizona University, an M.A. in educational psychology/gifted and talented from the University of Connecticut, and her LMS certification from the ARCLMS program.
 She is the vice president of the Connecticut Association of School Librarians, a member of the Customer Advisory Board for Scholastic Book Fairs, a 2019 AASL Social Media Superstar Reader Leader finalist, and her most recent publication was an article in the October issue of School Library Connection entitled, Create a Culture of Reading.